-(1) Where leave is paid leave, payment is to be made at the rate the employee would have received as his or her payment at the time the leave is taken under the employer-employee agreement, award or contract of employment.
+(1) Except as provided in subsection (3B), where leave is paid leave, payment is to be made at the rate the employee would have received as payment at the time the leave is taken under the employer-employee agreement, award or contract of employment.

-(2) If the number of hours for which an employee is entitled to be paid for a period of leave cannot be determined under subsection (1), the total number of hours worked under the employer-employee agreement, award or contract of employment in the 52 weeks immediately before the time the leave is taken are to be averaged as hours worked each week for the purpose of payment for the leave.
+(2) If the number of hours for which an employee is entitled to be paid for a period of leave cannot be determined, the total number of hours worked under the employer-employee agreement, award or contract of employment during the period prescribed in subsection (2A) immediately before the time the leave is taken are to be averaged as hours worked each week for the purpose of payment for the leave.

+(2A) For the purposes of subsection (2), the period prescribed is the shorter of the following —

+(a) a period totalling 365 days;

+(b) the period of employment.

 (3) Payment for overtime, penalty rates or any kind of allowance is not required to be taken into account in determining any rate of payment for the purposes of this section.

+(3A) Subsection (3) does not apply to prevent casual loading payable under an employer-employee agreement, award or contract of employment from being taken into account in determining the rate of pay for bereavement leave under section 27.

+(3B) An employee paid wholly by commission or percentage reward or at piece rates is entitled to be paid the highest of the following for a period of leave —

+(a) a rate payable under an employer-employee agreement, award or contract of employment for a period of leave;

+(b) a rate calculated according to the employee’s average weekly earnings over a period totalling 365 days immediately before the time the leave is taken;

+(c) the applicable minimum rate of pay under section 10.

+(3C) For the purposes of subsection (2) and (3B)(b), the following periods must be disregarded —

+(a) any period of unpaid leave;

+(b) any period during which there is a standing-down of the employee in accordance with the provisions of —

+(i) an award or a determination under the IR Act; or

+(ii) the Fair Work Act 2009 (Commonwealth) or an enterprise agreement under that Act; or

+(iii) any other enactment.

 (4) Matters in relation to payment for leave under this Part or Part 5 may be prescribed by the regulations.

 [Section 18 amended: No. 20 of 2002 s.
-22(7); amended: Gazette 15 Aug 2003 p.
-3688.]
+22(7); Gazette 15 Aug 2003 p.
+3688; No. 30 of 2021 s.
+115 and 121(3).]

-Division 2 — Leave for illness or injury or family care
+Division 2 — Personal leave

-[Heading amended: No. 36 of 2006 s.
-30.]
+[Heading inserted: No. 30 of 2021 s.
+116.]

+19. Personal leave

+In this Part —

+personal circumstances, in relation to an employee, means —

+(a) personal illness or injury affecting —

+(i) the employee; or

+(ii) a member of the employee’s family or household;

+(b) an unexpected emergency affecting a member of the employee’s family or household;

+personal leave, in relation to an employee, means leave taken by the employee —

+(a) because of personal circumstances affecting the employee; or

+(b) to provide care or support to a member of the employee’s family or household because of personal circumstances affecting the member.

+[Section 19 inserted: No. 30 of 2021 s.
+116.]

-19. Entitlement to paid leave for illness, injury or family care
+20. Entitlement to paid personal leave

+(1) In this section —

+year does not include any period of unpaid leave.

-(1) An employee, other than a casual employee, is entitled for each year of service to paid leave under this subsection for the number of hours the employee is required ordinarily to work in a 2 week period during that year, up to 76 hours.
+(2) An employee, other than a casual employee, is entitled for each year of service to paid personal leave for the number of hours the employee is required ordinarily to work in a 2 week period during that year, up to 76 hours.

-(2) An entitlement under subsection (1) accrues pro rata on a weekly basis.
+(3) Paid personal leave accrues pro rata on a weekly basis.